 Plan Administration - The Plan's assets are held by T. Rowe Price Trust Company ("T. Rowe Price" or the "Trustee").
-Participant contributions and Snap-on Incorporated ("Snap-on" or the "Company") matching contributions are remitted to the Trustee.
+Participant contributions and Snapon Incorporated ("Snap-on" or the "Company") matching contributions are remitted to the Trustee.
 The Trustee invests cash received, interest and dividend income and makes distributions to participants.
 The Plan is administered by the Company and T. Rowe Price Retirement Plan Services, Inc.

-Eligibility - Substantially all full time domestic employees of the Company and its subsidiaries who have attained age 18 are eligible to participate in the Plan (except employees of Challenger Lifts, Pro-Cut, Sturtevant-Richmont, Car-O-Liner and Norbar, who continue to participate in their pre-acquisition 401(k) plans).
-Substantially all temporary domestic employees of the Company and its subsidiaries who have attained age 21 with one year of service are also eligible to participate in the Plan.
+Eligibility - Substantially all full time domestic employees of the Company and its subsidiaries who have attained age 18 are eligible to participate in the Plan.
+Substantially all temporary domestic employees and its subsidiaries who have attained age 21 with one year of service are also eligible to participate in the Plan.
+Sturtevant-Richmont U.S. employees became eligible to participate in the Plan as of December 1, 2019.
+The U.S. employees of Challenger Lifts, Pro-Cut, Car-O-Liner, and Norbar will become eligible to participate in the Plan as of January 1, 2020.